Faustian Bargains

 The Faust legend gained traction at a time when the 'closed' medieval world was being cleaved open by a new mercantile culture." - source BBC

-Looking at the ongoing civil unrest happening first in the United States, it reminded us of our 2016 musing “Thermidor” were we indicated our “pre-revolutionary” mindset hence our reference to this French revolution period:
+Looking at the ongoing civil unrest happening first in the United States, it reminded us of our 2016 musing "Thermidor", where we indicated our "pre-revolutionary" mindset, hence our reference to this French revolution period:

 "As we have repeatedly pointed out, the money is flowing "uphill" where all the "fun" is namely the bond market, not "downhill" to the "real economy" as shown by the latest yet unsurprisingly dismal US GDP print.
 This of course leading to a "pre-revolutionary" mindset setting in, leading to the rise of "populism" and the deafening sound of "helicopter money" and fiscal profligacy as the "elites" and their central bankers are starting in earnest to "panic" somewhat." - source Macronomics, August 2016.